ashisharya65/My-PowerShell-Scripts/README.md

 # My PowerShell Scripts

-This repo contains scripts that I have created.
+This repository stores all the PowerShell scripts written by me.